DenzelAP/PokemonAPI/README.md

 ### 2. Configure the Database
 - Open the appsettings.json file.
-- Locate the ConnectionStrings section and update it to match your database configuration:
+- Locate or create the ConnectionStrings section and update it to match your database configuration:
 ```
 {
   "ConnectionStrings": {